GuilhermePelegrina/mofpca/README.md

 ## Introduction

-This script verifies the compromise between the (total) reconstruction error and the fairnes measure in a dimensional reduction problem
+This work verifies the compromise between the (total) reconstruction error and the fairnes measure in a dimensional reduction problem
 Fairness measure is given by the difference between the reconstruction errors of the two considered classes.
 We use a multi-objective approach (SPEA2 algorithm) and select a single non-dominated solution based on the minimum weighted sum (with equal importance, but taking the scales of each objective into account).